 Study design

-A longitudinal observational multi-center trial of HF patients.
-The study was prepared following the strengthening the reporting of observational studies in epidemiology (STROBE) statement.(25)
+This study was a longitudinal observational multi-center trial among patients with HF.
+The study was designed based on the Strengthening The Reporting of Observational Studies in Epidemiology (STROBE) statement (25).

 Study-Setting

-Patients for the study were recruited while they were hospitalized at one of the two largest tertiary medical centers in the middle east, the Sheba Medical Center and the Hadassah Medical Center, during the months December 2021- November 2022.
+Study participants were recruited from the two largest tertiary medical centers in the Middle East, the Sheba Medical Center and Hadassah Medical Center, during the period from December 2021 to November 2022.

 Participants